An apprenticeship in folk tale and living tradition

 WHAT YOU'LL WALK AWAY WITH

-By the end of the programme, you won't just know more about storytelling — you'll have changed your relationship with the old stories, and with yourself as a teller.
+By the end of the programme, you won't just know more about storytelling — you'll have changed your relationship with story, and with yourself as a teller.

-A repertoire of crafted, stage-ready traditional tales — shaped, rehearsed, and yours to keep telling.
+A repertoire of crafted traditional tales — shaped, rehearsed, audience ready and yours to keep telling.

-Your own distinct storytelling voice — rooted in tradition, but unmistakably yours.
+Your own distinct storytelling voice — rooted in tradition, but uniquely yours.

 PROGRAMME DETAILS